 Utilizing a very clever tagline, I gave this idea plenty of thought.
 What would that conversation be when your father and grandfather come to you and ask you to be a superhero?
 It tweaks the idea of a parent trying to keep their kids away from it.
 Here, it must be embraced.
 I even considered that embracing it wasn’t about tradition, but very much about the powers themselves.
 Without an heir, the powers would dissipate and the trio would be no more.
 That thought process led to another idea…

 Since I love a good trilogy, I couldn’t very well leave the plot threads dangling.
 In the concept art, I mention a new threat emerging but I’m almost positive I planned for it to be the return of the evil threat last seen in the past.
 Furthermore, I mention this threat must be helped with the help of a new partner but never specify would had been tapped.
 At least it’s a woman, right?
 I was the world’s worst at inclusivity.
 Not that I was racist or sexist as a kid.
 Rather that I was creating characters that I related to.
 Plus, I never felt like I drew women all that well or drew people of color properly.
-That would sometimes feel racist to me.
-This got off topic… point is, the find a new member who’s probably not related.
+They always looked racist to me, even though I was attempting to not do that.
+This got off topic… point is, they find a new member who’s probably not related.

 While I never wrote anything down beyond a tagline line and some barebones plot synopses, I do enjoy thinking about this idea.
 I feel it could be a fun family superhero story that could center around estrangement.
 Plus, I do enjoy drawing these characters every now and then.
 The idea of character variations has always intrigued me for some reason.